-- 1. Visit stlouisccbookstore.com (http://www.stlouisccbookstore.com) - Select the bookstore based on the location of your class (including online sections) as listed on your class schedule. - 3.
-Enter department, course and section for specific textbook information.
+- 1. Visit stlouisccbookstore.com (http://catalog.stlcc.edu/general-information/ policies/student-success/stlouisccbookstore.com) - 2.
+Select the term/location based on the location of each class (including online sections) as listed on your class schedule via Banner Self-Service. - 3.
+Enter the department, course, and section number for each specific class you are taking to view/purchase textbooks specific for each class.

-Note: If you are taking classes at more than one campus, textbooks may need to be ordered separately for each campus.
+Note: If you are taking classes at more than one campus, the term/location will need to be changed to then select the exact department, course, and section number for each class.